CultivateHQ/basic_auth/README.md

   ```

 Alternatively you can provide a custom function to the plug to authenticate the user any way
-you want, such as finding from a database.
+you want, such as finding the user from a database.

 ```elixir
   plug BasicAuth, callback: &User.find_by_username_and_password/3